gsinghjay/zodiac-engine/memory-bank/activeContext.md

 - Documenting environment variables is crucial for new developers to set up the project correctly.
 - Property methods in Pydantic Settings classes provide a clean way to transform string configuration values into more complex types.
 - The @staticmethod decorator should be removed when instance methods need access to self attributes.
 - Test assets like sample files are important to ensure tests can run successfully in any environment.
+- Unnecessary async/await in tests can be confusing when using synchronous test clients.